In this article, you’ll learn how to teach swallowing exercises and compensatory strategies to your speech therapy patients with dysphagia.

 Safe Swallowing Strategies

-Encourage daily practice, at least twice a day.
+Encourage practice, at least twice daily.

 Educate patients and caregivers about the signs and symptoms of aspiration.
 See the aspiration risk factors below.